LukeGrahamLandry/WrapperLib/README.md

 - [ ] watch file for changes and reload config
 - [ ] reload configs with reload command
 - [ ] comment translations
+- [ ] update with default values of new fields
+- [ ] array or map of registry objects that removes missing ones
+- [ ] could be wrapped in data.RegistryObjectGroup or data.RegistryObjectMap that can accept tags as well?
+- [X] provided json serializers for ResourceLocation, CompoundTag, ItemStack

 TODO: chart with comparison to other config libraries
 - Forge Config & Fuzss/forgeconfigapiport-fabric (verbose)